AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Music for Reading

-Three songs that, for me, capture the feeling of this conference.
+Three songs that, for me, capture the mood of this conference.

 Peter Gabriel – Solsbury Hill